 By 1899 tensions were running high.
 The President of Transvaal – Paul Kruger – had enough of the British dis-respecting the sovereignty of his republic, which resulted in the issuing of an ultimatum for the withdrawal of the British troops.
 This was the perfect reason that the empire needed to start the war: the Second Boer War.

-For a short war of three wars, the Boer War had a couple of significant shifts.
+For a short war of a handful of years, the Boer War had a couple of significant shifts.
 The outbreak of war in 1899 saw the Boers outnumbering the British, with the British-held Cape Colony put under siege.
 Then a second shift with the coming of 1900: the arrival of British troops to relieve sieges and to secure Cape Colony.
 By the summer of June 1900 Transvaal was invaded and its capital – Pretoria – was captured.
 Such an onslaught would have seen the end of hostilities, but the war itself entered a third phase which the British were not fully prepared for: from 1900-02 the Boers continued a guerrilla campaign that the British army found hard to counteract.

 The frustration of these tactics led to the increase of brutal measures, including use of a scorched earth policy and the development of concentration camps to contain the Boer people.
 The concentration camps saw the death – through lack of food – of 30,000 people, the majority of whom were children.
 Images of those who had to endure such conditions forces an instant connection to the Nazi operated camps of the 1930s-40s.
 Whenever I hear or read of people gushingly promoting the positive aspects of the empire’s legacy my mind tends to consider other things, such as slavery, the massacres, and these camps that led to the deaths of thousands of children.